wandb/docs/content/guides/models/app/features/custom-charts/_index.md

   )
   ```

   You can use this to log curves on any two dimensions.
-Note that if you're plotting two lists of values against each other, the number of values in the lists must match exactly (i.e. each point must have an x and a y).
+Note that if you're plotting two lists of values against each other, the number of values in the lists must match exactly (for example, each point must have an x and a y).

   {{< img src="/images/app_ui/line_plot.png" alt="" >}}